TomWagg/gaia-co-binaries/README.md

-# Time-evolving potentials with `galax`
+# CO binaries observable with Gaia

-Tinkering around with galax and time-evolving potentials